Brazile Powers Razorbacks Past LSU in SEC Rout Staying in SEC Chase

 While Darius Acuff Jr. once again filled up the scoring column, Trevon Brazile was the engine that made the whole thing hum.

-Arkansas (18-6, 8-3 SEC) stayed within a half-game of first-place Florida and recorded the first back-to-back SEC road wins by 20 or more points in program history.
+Arkansas (18-6, 8-3 SEC) stayed within a game of first-place Florida, which easily dispatched Georgia Wednesday night, and recorded the first back-to-back SEC road wins by 20 or more points in program history, which probably has more to do with the calendar arrangement over the years rather than a unique accomplishment.

 Three days after winning big at Mississippi State, the Razorbacks delivered an even firmer statement in Baton Rouge.